Myllykosken Pallo −47: Veikkausliiga

-MyPa have played continuously in the Veikkausliiga since 1992.
-From 1993 to 1996 they were second four times in a row under the control of Harri Kampman.
+MyPa played continuously in the Veikkausliiga from 1992 to 2014.
+From 1993 to 1996 they were runners up four consecutive times under the control of Harri Kampman.
 They won a first Finnish Cup in 1992, and a second in 1995.
 In 1997 Timo Liekoski was named as the manager of the club, but his employment lasted only one season.
 He was replaced by Juha Malinen.
-From 1999 to 2001 under the control of Malinen MyPa were third three times in a row, and finished second in 2002.
+From 1999 to 2001, under the control of Malinen MyPa, they finished third three times in a row, and finished second in 2002.
 After the 2003 season Malinen was replaced by Ilkka Mäkelä.
 Though dropping to 8th in the league, in 2004 MyPa won a third Finnish Cup, and the next season won their first Finnish championship.
-Mäkelä resigned during the 2007 season and the former assistant coach Janne Hyppönen became the new manager.
+The seasons following the championship were marked by mixed success.
+Mäkelä resigned during the 2007 season after a series of losses, and the former assistant coach Janne Hyppönen became the new manager.
 Hyppönen was sacked in September 2008 and assistant Janne Lindberg took over in a caretaker capacity for the rest of the season.
-MYPA was denied league licence for the 2015 season due to financial troubles, and after having at first accepted a place in the second tier Ykkönen, finally withdrew from all professional football on 13 February 2015.
-MYPA made a return on the 2017 season earning a place from Inkeroisten Purha in the fourth tier due to Purha having difficulties gathering a team for the upcoming season.
+The 2009 season under Lindberg MYPA finished ninth, which was their worst placement in Veikkausliiga.
+MYPA was denied league licence for the 2015 season due to financial troubles, and after at first having accepted a place in the second tier Ykkönen, finally withdrew from all professional football on February 13th 2015.